 Andrea and I live just outside of Victoria, BC.
 It’s a cute, somewhat historic little city with neat little alleyways that our girls love to explore.

 As we walked through one such alleyway the other day I joked with Lexi that a curious looking brick may reveal a secret door if we pulled it.
-Imagine our surprise when pulling the brick did not reveal a secret door, but rather a secret note.
+Imagine our surprise when pulling the brick did not reveal a secret door, but rather a secret note that had been folded and tucked behind the loose brick!
 The note simply read…

 “To whomever finds this note, have a wonderful day!”